Bedford North Lawrence High School

 Bedford North Lawrence High School is a comprehensive, four-year public high school located in the eastern part of Bedford, Indiana.
 It is accredited by the Indiana Department of Education and North Central Association of Colleges and Schools.
 Established in 1974, the school consolidated seven area high schools: Bedford, Tunnelton, Shawswick, Needmore, Fayetteville, Oolitic, and Heltonville.
-Bedford North Lawrence is fed from Bedford and Oolitic Middle Schools, as well as the private St. Vincent de Paul School.
+Bedford North Lawrence is fed from Bedford Middle Schools, Lawrence County Independent Schools, Springville Community Academy, as well as the private St. Vincent de Paul School.

 The school's mission is "...as a purposeful learning community that each student reaches his or her full potential."

 Athletics

 The Stars have won eight IHSAA state championships.